 Can High Court bailiffs force entry?

-High Court enforcement officers (HCEOs) will try to enter your home to look for goods, but they can’t force their way in on the first visit.
+HCEOs will try to enter your home to look for goods.
+But, they cannot force their way in on the first visit.

-However, if they’ve previously been in your home and listed goods in a controlled goods agreement, they can use force to come in again if you don’t pay them what you agreed to pay.
+If they have been in your home before and listed goods in a controlled goods agreement: They can use force to come in again if you do not pay them what you agreed to pay.

 What should I do if a High Court enforcement officer contacts me?